 A lucky start point...

-An unexpected find got me closer to the key...
+An unexpected find put me on the right way...

 What really motivated me was something I would have never expected to find while browsing my files: an exceptional page containing the following handwritten codes:

 2M15 = Dec 15 '72